jondwaite/jondwaite.github.io/content/post/2018-12-19-installing-and-using-the-vrealize-orchestrator-vro-cli.md

 `var myTest03VM = Server.findForType('vCloud:VM','602d4ed77a4d20e9f854214a808ffcc2e878185e973d38446ad2bac2a623081////https://<my vCD server>/api/vApp/vm-98ae8d30-1090-4958-9061-f1a86590dc7b');`

-You can copy the value of the object by highlighting the &#8216;dunesId’ line in the object properties window and copy (Ctrl + C) and pasting (Ctrl + V) this into your command.
+You can copy the value of the object by highlighting the 'dunesId’ line in the object properties window and copy (Ctrl + C) and pasting (Ctrl + V) this into your command.
 (Note that this will also include the ‘dunesId’ text which will need to be removed).

 This allows us to extract the output of the ‘toXml()’ method for our VM as follows: